arangodb/docs/3.3/cookbook/monitoring-slave-status.md

 integrating it with the [collectd curl_JSON plugin](monitoring-collectd.html) should be an easy exercise.
 However, only very recent versions of collectd will handle boolean flags correctly.

-Our test master/slave setup runs with the the master listening on `tcp://127.0.0.1:8529` and the slave (which we query) listening on `tcp://127.0.0.1:8530`.
+Our test master/slave setup runs with the master listening on `tcp://127.0.0.1:8529` and the slave (which we query) listening on `tcp://127.0.0.1:8530`.
-They replicate a dabatase by the name `testDatabase`.
+They replicate a database by the name `testDatabase`.

 Since replication appliers are active per database and our example doesn't use the default `_system`, we need to specify its name in the URL like this: `_db/testDatabase`.